 NATO and individual Allies have supported Armenia’s efforts to develop the interoperability with NATO forces of the Armenian Peacekeeping Battalion and enable it to become a brigade with associated combat support and combat service support units.

 Armenia contributes to the fight against terrorism through its participation in the Partnership Action Plan on Terrorism (PAP-T).
 This includes sharing intelligence and analysis with NATO, enhancing national counter-terrorist training capabilities and improving border security.

-Border security experts from NATO and Partners nations have also supported border security improvements.
+Border security experts from NATO and partners nations have also supported border security improvements.
 A report produced by these experts in 2010 provided recommendations to the Armenian State Border Force; these have been translated in goals for the State Border Force to improve border security.
-A further NATO-Armenia workshop on border security took place in October 2011.

 Defence and security sector reform

 NATO is supportive of the wide-ranging democratic and institutional reform process underway in Armenia.
 In the area of defence and security sector reform, NATO and individual Allies have considerable expertise that Armenia can draw upon.